legiaifenix/DatabaseGate/README.md

     Total Cost: {{$results->totalCost}}
 ```

+##Sum all that info!

-##If you wish just to have the cost you dont need to provide the select, you can deploy your array of conditions to just
+If you wish just to have the cost you don't need to provide the select, you can deploy your array of conditions to just
 return the added value

 ```